TUMFTM/rslcpp/README.md

 ## Quickstart (build)

-This repo is a ROS 2 workspace (multiple packages).
-Docker is optional: it should build in any ROS 2 Jazzy environment as well.
+This repository is a standard ROS 2 workspace.
+You can build it natively on ROS 2 Jazzy or use the provided Docker container for a guaranteed environment.

 ### Native (ROS 2 Jazzy installed)